gonzalez03t/OnTime/README.md

 There is plenty of opportunity for additional features to be developed.
 A list of potential features include:

+- Enhanced admin operations
+- Onboarding paperwork for clients
+- Tracking a user’s navigation session when using in-app navigation for arrival-time estimations
 - Develop a way to embed the bulk of the scheduling UI as an iframe, so companies may integrate directly on their own website

 ## Known Issues